 Disneyland Resort: Disneyland Park

 The one that started it all, Disneyland Park in California is a must-visit for any true Disnoid (that means Disney fan).
-Opened in 1955 by Walt Disney himself, Disneyland is made up of eight iconic lands: Main Street, U.S.A.; Tomorrowland; Fantasyland; Mickey’s Toontown; Critter Country; New Orleans Square; Adventureland; and the new Star Wars: Galaxy’s Edge.
+Opened in 1955 by Walt Disney himself, Disneyland is made up of nine iconic lands: Main Street, U.S.A.; Tomorrowland; Fantasyland; Mickey’s Toontown; Critter Country; New Orleans Square; Adventureland; and the new Star Wars: Galaxy’s Edge.

 The cost for a ticket during peak times is $149 per person.
-A one-day Park Hopper ticket, which includes admission to Disneyland Park and to Disney California Adventure is $199 per person during Peak times.
-If you want to visit just Disneyland Park by itself in one day, the cost for a ticket during peak times is $149 per person.
+A one-day Park Hopper ticket, which includes admission to Disneyland Park and to Disney California Adventure, is $199 per person during peak times.

 Disneyland Resort: Disney California Adventure

 Located right next to Disneyland Park, Disney California Adventure has a total of seven lands that bring Disney and Pixar films to life, including Cars Land.
 Not to be missed is the park’s signature nighttime World of Color light and water show.
 The park also features unique attractions such as Soarin’ Over California and the new Guardians of the Galaxy: Mission BREAKOUT! ride, the first in the park’s planned expansion to create a new land based on Marvel characters in summer 2020.

-If you want to visit just Disney California Adventure in one day during peak times, the ticket cost is $149 per person; otherwise, you can opt for the $199 Park Hopper ticket same as the Disneyland Park prices.
+If you want to visit just Disney California Adventure during peak times, the ticket cost is $149 per person; otherwise, you can opt for the $199 Park Hopper ticket.

 Shanghai Disney Resort: Shanghai Disneyland

 When Shanghai Disneyland opened in June 2016, it was one of the most anticipated Disney park openings in recent history — and Disney’s very first park to open on the Chinese mainland.
-This park features some familiar favorites you can find at the original Disneyland Park in California or at Walt Disney World in Florida, but it also has some other attractions that many U.S. Disney parks guests have not have experienced yet, like the TRON Lightcycle Power Run or Marvel Universe.
+This park features some familiar favorites you can find at the original Disneyland Park in California or at Walt Disney World in Florida, but it also has some other attractions that many U.S. Disney parks guests have not have experienced yet, like the TRON Lightcycle Power Run and Marvel Universe.